Resource Teacher: Debra Adler

 Classes and Support Offered by the ESOL Department

 Intensive English Classes: Students in ESOL literacy and levels 1-3 have a double period English class.
 Students in ESOL 4-5 have one period of ESOL and one period of reading.
 ESOL Seniors can take a Bridge English class as well as their ESOL class.
 In ESOL classes, teachers emphasize listening, speaking, reading, and writing skills.

-Sheltered Content Classes: ESOL teachers offer sheltered content classes to selected students in ESOL literacy and levels 1 & 2 only in Reading, Language of Math, Academic Language, and US Culture.
+Sheltered Content Classes: ESOL teachers offer sheltered content classes to selected students in ESOL levels 1 & 2 only in Reading, Language of Math, Academic Language, and US Culture.

 Sheltered Classes and Support offered to ESOL Students by Other Departments

-Social Studies - U.S. History, NSL Government, World History
+Social Studies - U.S. History, NSL Government, and World History

 Science - Physical Science, Environmental Science, and Physics